Looking to buy a bike for your child?

 The neutral riding position for a child is when the child’s back is leaning forward slightly, at an angle of about 65 degrees.

-PRO TIP : For better balance and stability, always choose long wheelbase, coupled with a mid-rise handlebars.
+Geek Tip : For better balance and stability, always choose a long wheelbase, coupled with mid-rise handlebars.

 You’d probably be wondering what’s a Q-Factor?

 Q-Factor is the distance between the outside of both left and right crank arms (at the point where the pedals are installed).